oppia/oppia-web-developer-docs/Google-Summer-of-Code-2018.md

 **Potential mentors:** @seanlip (primary), @kevinlee12

 **Suggested milestones:**
-1. Implement automatic lint checks that catches all common errors before the PR is pushed to GitHub -- these checks should run automatically for all contributors before submit (and if this isn’t the case, this should be fixed, or a GitHub linter bot created so that reviewers can assume that PRs are linted prior to review).
+1. Implement automatic lint checks that catch all common errors before a PR is pushed to GitHub.
+These checks should run automatically for all contributors before submit (and if this isn’t the case, this should be fixed, or a GitHub linter bot created so that reviewers can assume that PRs are linted prior to review).
 In particular, fix and close all bugs related to linting and presubmit checks, such as #4119 and #3905, and provide documentation on how to write lint checks for newly-discovered common issues.
 1. Organize and tidy up the e2e tests, and define policies for what to test.
 Extend the existing e2e framework to support an additional browser (Firefox), as well as mobile viewports.
 Fix any flakiness issues that arise, such as those in #4044.
 Draw up a plan for manual release testing that covers the gaps left by e2e tests.
 Provide documentation on how to update these plans and e2e tests if a new page gets added to the Oppia application.
 1. Create GitHub bots to automate common tasks, and provide documentation on how to write new GitHub bots for other automatable tasks that arise, going forward.
 Such tasks may include:
-    1. checking CLAs (currently maintained in a Google Form) and directing new contributors to the “Getting Started” instructions if the CLA is not signed
+    1. checking CLAs (currently maintained in a Google Form) and directing new contributors to the "Getting Started" instructions if the CLA is not signed
     1. emailing PR authors when their PR has a merge conflict (e.g. when the develop branch is updated) or their Travis tests fail, and providing guidance on how to address it; emailing the maintainer-on-duty if any Travis tests fail in develop
     1. warning PR authors if PRs look abandoned, and then auto-closing those PRs after a few more days
     1. (stretch) auto-updating translations from translatewiki once a month